SitramSoft/HomeLab/README.md

 Because clock accuracy within a VM is still really bad, I chose the barebone server where the virtualization server is running as my local NTP server.
 It's not ideal but until I decide to move the firewall from a VM to a dedicated HW this will have to do.
 I tried running NTP server on the pfSense VM but it acted strange.

-Follow the instructions from subsection [Synchronize time with ntpd](#synchronize-time-with-ntpd) to install NTP server then make the modifications below.
+Follow the instructions from subsection [[Ubuntu - Synchronize time with ntpd](#ubuntu---synchronize-time-with-ntpd) to install NTP server then make the modifications below.

 Edit NTP server configuration file